 Have you grown tired of handling data fetching natively in your React applications?
 There's just way too much setup required for something that has already been solved.
 Managing loading states, caching, and error handling can quickly become overwhelming.

-Let me introduce you to React Query, a powerful library that simplifies data fetching, caching, and synchronization.
+Let me introduce you to TanStack Query (formerly known as React Query), a powerful library that simplifies data fetching, caching, and synchronization.
 It eliminates boilerplate code and helps you manage server state efficiently in React applications.

-In this tutorial, we’ll integrate React Query in a Next.js project, learn how to create queries, use mutations, create custom hooks, and even explore folder structure and trade-offs compared to other methods.
+In this tutorial, we'll integrate TanStack Query in a Next.js project, learn how to create queries, use mutations, create custom hooks, and even explore folder structure and trade-offs compared to other methods.

 Folder Structure

-Before we dive into the setup, here's a typical folder structure for a Next.js project using React Query.
+Before we dive into the setup, here's a typical folder structure for a Next.js project using TanStack Query.
 This helps you understand where to place files and maintain organization:

 /project-root